✓ Updated February 2026

 Explore the Coptic Quarter's Hidden Churches

-culturalStep back in time within the ancient walls of Coptic Cairo, discovering churches like the Hanging Church and St. Sergius and Bacchus, said to be built over a cave where the Holy Family rested.
-The quiet courtyards and centuries-old icons offer a profound sense of history and spirituality.
+culturalDiscover the ancient roots of Christianity in Egypt within the Coptic Quarter, exploring churches like the Hanging Church and the Church of St. Sergius and Bacchus, said to be built over the cave where the Holy Family rested.
+Look for the intricate mosaics and quiet courtyards that offer a serene contrast to the city's bustle.

 Best time: Oct-Apr